dortstudio/lissajous-curve-library/README.md

-# Dort Studio lissajous curve library
+# Lissajous curve library
-This JavaScript library helps you generate Lissajous curves using HTML canvas.
+This JavaScript library helps you render Lissajous curves using HTML canvas.

 A Lissajous curve is a shape that comprises of an intersection of two perpendicular sinusoidal waves.
 They often represent the left and right channels in audio.